FinBen: A Holistic Financial Benchmark for Large Language Models: FinBen

-\textbf{Quantification.} The auantification task include 8 classification tasks for evaluating financial LLMs, to transform financial text into categorical labels and numerical scores.
-As inductive reasoning (Ir), it requires LLMs to discern patterns and quantify sentiments within financial narratives. \textbf{\textit{1) Sentiment analysis}} focuses on extracting sentiment information from financial texts.
-We utilize two datasets: the Financial Phrase Bank (FPB)~\citep{malo2014good}, FiQA-SA~\citep{maia201818}, and TSA~\cite{cortis2017semeval} dataset. \textbf{\textit{2) News headline classification}} analyzes additional information, like price movements in financial texts, using the Headlines dataset~\citep{sinha2021impact}, which includes news about "gold" from 2000 to 2019 and their 9 corresponding tags. \textbf{\textit{3) Hawkish-Dovish classification}} aims to classify sentences from monetary policy texts as 'hawkish' or 'dovish,' focusing on the nuanced language and economic implications of financial texts, using the FOMC~\cite{shah2023trillion} dataset. \textbf{\textit{4) Argument unit classification}} categorizes sentences as claims or premises using the FinArg AUC dataset~\cite{sy2023fine}. \textbf{\textit{5) Argument relation detection}} identifies relationships (attack, support, or irrelevant) between social media posts using the FinArg ARC dataset~\cite{sy2023fine}. \textbf{\textit{6) Multi-class classification}} targets categorizing a variety of financial texts, including analyst reports, news articles, and investor comments, utilizing the MultiFin dataset~ \cite{jorgensen2023multifin}. \textbf{\textit{7) Deal completeness classification }} predicts if mergers and acquisitions events are "completed" or remain "rumors" based on news and tweets, employing the MA dataset~\cite{yang2020generating}. \textbf{\textit{8) ESG issue identification}} focuses on detecting Environmental, Social, and Governance (ESG) concerns in financial documents using the MLESG dataset~\cite{chen2023multi}.
+\paragraph{Textual analysis:} This encompasses eight classification tasks for evaluating LLMs. \textbf{\textit{1) Sentiment analysis}} focuses on extracting sentiment information (positive, negative, or neutral) from financial texts, using three datasets: the Financial Phrase Bank (FPB)~\citep{malo2014good}, FiQA-SA~\citep{maia2018www}, and TSA~\citep{cortis2017semeval} dataset. \textbf{\textit{2) News headline classification}} analyzes additional information, like price movements in financial texts, using the Headlines dataset~\citep{sinha2021impact}. \textbf{\textit{3) Hawkish-Dovish classification}} aims to classify sentences from monetary policy texts as 'hawkish' or 'dovish' focusing on the nuanced language and economic implications of financial texts, using the FOMC~\citep{shah2023trillion} dataset. \textbf{\textit{4) Argument unit classification}} categorizes sentences as claims or premises using the FinArg AUC dataset~\citep{sy2023fine}. \textbf{\textit{5) Argument relation detection}} identifies relationships (attack, support, or irrelevant) between social media posts using the FinArg ARC dataset~\citep{sy2023fine}. \textbf{\textit{6) Multi-class classification}} targets categorizing a variety of financial texts, including analyst reports, news articles, and investor comments, utilizing the MultiFin dataset~\citep{jorgensen2023multifin}. \textbf{\textit{7) Deal completeness classification }} predicts if mergers and acquisitions events are "completed" or remain "rumors" based on news and tweets, employing the MA dataset~\citep{yang2020generating}. \textbf{\textit{8) ESG issue identification}} focuses on detecting Environmental, Social, and Governance (ESG) concerns in financial documents using the MLESG dataset~\citep{chen2023multi}.
 For all datasets, evaluation utilizes the accuracy and F1 Score.